 If you are in the United States, it is possible to file a petition and apply for adjustment of status concurrently in some circumstances.
 In other cases, a petition must be approved before applying for adjustment of status.
 Susan Han can analyze your particular situation and advise you through the process.

-If you or someone you care about is interested in learning more about acquiring a green card through the adjustment of status method, contact The Law Office of Susan Han by completing our convenient, secure online form or by calling 410.599.3100.
+If you or someone you care about is interested in learning more about acquiring a green card through the adjustment of status method, contact Susan Han by completing our convenient, secure online form or by calling 410.599.3100.

 The Adjustment of Status Process